gridaco/fonts/metadata/README.md

 ```

 The `map` command:
-1. Reads font files and extracts PostScript names
+1. Reads font files and extracts actual PostScript names
-2. Maps them to variants from webfonts.json
+2. Maps them to variants from webfonts.json based on name patterns
-3. Creates a JSON mapping of PostScript names to variants and CDN URLs
+3. Creates a JSON mapping of actual PostScript names to variants and CDN URLs

 ### Polyfill Command